City of Markham

 Property Legal Description: CON 8 PT LT 23 PL 65R13863 PTS 1 & 3

-Historical Name: John and Margaret Byer House
+Historical Name: Chauncy Crosby House

 Heritage Conservation District: